Devv1507/ML_EDA_analysis/README.md

 # ML_EDA_analysis
-Basis for Exploratory Data Analysis and Machine Learning models for continuous variables designed in Python.
+Basis of Exploratory Data Analysis (EDA) and comparation of Machine Learning models for continuous variables designed in Python.